-Visit this site to access 311 most popular complaint services.
+Visit 311 Online to access 311's most popular complaint services.

 The Department's Buildings Information System (BIS) provides the public with real-time access to Department data and information, including: Complaints, Inspections, Application processing, Accounting information, Periodic safety reports, Equipment tracking, Trade licensing and contractor tracking.

-GOAT allows you to enter a New York City geographic location, such as an address, intersection, street segment, street stretch, block and lot or BIN, and returns back related geographic information, such as cross streets, side of street, tax block and lot (AKA Parcel –ID), five-digit ZIP code, census tract and block, police precinct, community district and city council district.
+Geographic Online Address Translator (GOAT) allows you to enter a New York City geographic location, such as an address, intersection, street segment, street stretch, block and lot or BIN, and returns back related geographic information, such as cross streets, side of street, tax block and lot (AKA Parcel - ID), five-digit ZIP code, census tract and block, police precinct, community district and city council district.

 This map shows existing solar PV and solar thermal installations in NYC and gives an estimate of solar PV potential for every rooftop in the five boroughs.
 The New York City Solar Map is a tool that all New Yorkers can use to learn about the potential for solar on their buildings and across the city.
-View the map
+View the New York City Solar Map

 Use the new Citywide street closures map to get the latest information about roadwork, parades, street fairs and more, by time, date and location.